Megan Coyne

 Megan Coyne (born May 13, 1997) is an American Democratic political communications strategist.
 She served as the White House Deputy Director of Platforms from August 2022 to January 2025 under President Joe Biden, where she oversaw the administration’s social media platforms and launched its first official Reddit account.
-Known for her irreverent and witty online voice, Coyne first gained national recognition while managing New Jersey’s official Twitter account, transforming it into one of the most followed and talked-about state government accounts in the country.
+Known for her irreverent and witty online voice, Coyne first gained national recognition while managing New Jersey's official Twitter account, transforming it into one of the most followed state government accounts in the country.
 In 2025, she joined Mercury Public Affairs as a vice president advising clients on digital strategy.

 Early life and education

 Coyne was born and raised in Livingston, New Jersey, where she graduated from Livingston High School.
 She earned a Bachelor of Arts in political science from Rutgers University in 2019.
 At Rutgers, she was active in the university’s College Democrats chapter and served as president of the College Democrats of New Jersey in 2018, becoming the first woman to hold that office.
 Coyne was also involved in student activism, serving as vice president of Rutgers No More, an advocacy group focused on combating sexual assault.
 She met Phil Murphy, then a gubernatorial candidate, at a 2016 town hall event at Rutgers, later joining his 2017 campaign as an intern.